 Accountancy, Business Studies, Economics, Legal Studies, Society and Culture.
 VET Courses include Business Services, Hospitality Operations, Information Technology, Retail Operations and Tourism.

 DANCE

 Dance will be offered as a two year elective strand in Years 9 and 10.
-Students will have the opportunity to study a range of dance styles including:
+Students will have the opportunity to study a range of dance styles and develop skills in areas including: